schnuet/ld-game-2020-4/README.md

     rooms       # scenes that contain a playable environment, like levels/screens/etc... sounds      # short sound files
     sprites     # all sprites of the game

+## Code conventions

+For this project, we will be following the Godot naming conventions. ([See GDScript style guide](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_styleguide.html#doc-gdscript-styleguide))

+    GDScript: Classes (nodes) use PascalCase, variables and functions use snake_case, and constants use ALL_CAPS.